mrnyby/i2wd-workshop/advanced-html.md

 ```

 Above is a new user registration form.
 The `<form>` element has two attributes: `action` and `method`.
 The `action` attribute tells the browser what URL to send information to when the usert clicks the "Register" button.
 The `method` attribute indicates which __HTTP method__ to use when sending the form's information.
 Using `POST` as our method will place the email and password in the HTTP request's __body__.
 Alternatively, we could use `GET` which would tell the browser to send the information through URL __query parameters__: `https://www.oh.no/add-user?email=anyone@anymail.com&password=blueberry1`.

+The `name` attribute of the email and password `<input>` elements tells the browser what to call each bit of data. `name="email"` tells the browser to call whatever gets typed into that input box "email."

 ### Form Validation